Sans532/Speech-Emotion-Recognition/README.md

 # Speech-Emotion-Recognition
-Language used is Python and the dataset used it RAVDESS, Crema, Savee
+Language used is Python and the dataset used is RAVDESS, Crema, Savee